PROFESSIONAL CERTIFICATE PROGRAM IN

 To understand whether or not these CEUs may be applied toward professional certification, licensing requirements, or other required training or continuing education hours, please consult your training department or licensing authority directly.

-• *Professionals in the fields of marketing, sales, business development, market analysis, consulting, policy, and entrepreneurship will also benefit from the resources offered in this program.
+In addition, professionals in the fields of marketing, sales, business development, market analysis, consulting, policy, and entrepreneurship will also benefit from the resources offered in this course.

-*We recommend that functional and multifunctional teams participate in the program together to accelerate the adoption of sustainable practices.
+We recommend that functional and multifunctional teams participate in the course together to accelerate the adoption of sustainable practices.

 Listed in alphabetical order